PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Launch App

-Launch the app-under-test on the device. <p> If the app-under-test (AUT) is closed, or backgrounded, it will launch it.
+Launch the app-under-test, which was provided in the capabilities at session creation, on the device, and (re)starts the session. <p> If the app-under-test (AUT) is closed, or backgrounded, it will launch it and bring to the foreground.
 If the AUT is already open, it will background it and re-launch it.

 ### Usage